 3. Letters: At least 2 letters of reference must be included from your advisor(s) or instructors at MIT.

-4. Prior application: Have this forwarded from your home department to the Dual Degree Committee (Sandra Elliott) for inclusion in your folder for Dual Degree admissions.
+4. Prior application: Have this forwarded from your home department to the Dual Degree Committee (Jordan Pettis) for inclusion in your folder for Dual Degree admissions.

 Members of the Dual Degree Committee are available to discuss program proposals in draft form and to suggest improvements.